vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 ### What is an RPC node?

 **RPC (Remote Procedure Call)** is a JSON-RPC interface compatible with Ethereum.
-It enables integration of Polygon zkEVM with existing tools, such as Metamask, Etherscan, and Infura.
+It enables the integration of Polygon zkEVM with existing tools, such as Metamask, Etherscan, and Infura.
 It adds transactions to the pool and interacts with the state using read-only methods.

 Additionally, for a software application to interact with the Ethereum blockchain (by reading blockchain data and/or sending transactions to the network), it must connect to an Ethereum node.
 It works the same way as other nodes such as geth.